 The partnership was the brainchild of Alan Flusser Custom’s most recent hire, the menswear writer and videographer Andrew Yamato.
 Tasked with promoting the brand, Yamato immediately thought of his friend Arenella.

 Yamato himself is part of a small circle in New York who like to dress from a bye-gone era.
 “I’ve been going to the Jazz Age Lawn Party since 2008”, he explains.

 “The Lawn Party has always provided a safe and consequence-free environment to let indulge one’s inner vintage dork – hats, spectators and all!”
 For men like Arenella, Flusser and Yamato, this isn’t about ‘dressing vintage’, but a dedicated adherence to simple enjoyment in dressing elegantly.
 And it is this embracing of all things swish and sophisticated that is at the heart of the Jazz Age Lawn Party.

-This year’s last Jazz Age Lawn Party of the summer will be held on Governor’s Island on August 24th-25th.
+This year’s last Jazz Age Lawn Party of the summer will be held on Governor’s Island in June.
 So put on your finest white linen suit or beaded flapper dress, for there’s no more magical place to be in the city.